 - Vascular/lymphatic transport: The theory can explain why there are very rare cases of endometriosis in the thoracic cavity, bone, breast, pancreas, and other distant sites.

 First, many women with endometriosis are completely asymptomatic and the finding may be incidental.
 Some of the more common symptoms involve pelvic pain (which is more severe during menses because of the pressure of the lesions on surrounding tissue).
-This characteristic triad of symptoms includes dysmenorrhea, dyspareunia (painful intercourse), and dyschezia (painful bowel movements).
-Other symptoms include infertility and perimenstrual spotting.
+This characteristic triad of symptoms includes dysmenorrhea (painful periods), dyspareunia (painful intercourse), and dyschezia (painful bowel movements).
+Other symptoms include infertility and peri-menstrual spotting.

-Some of the typical signs include a tender, immobile, retroflexed uterus, a tender and/or fixed adnexal mass, a sharp “barb-like” pain felt in the uterosacral ligament, or a palpable, tender mass in the cul de sac or uterosacral ligament while performing a bimanual exam.
+Some of the typical signs include a tender, uterus, a tender ovary or mass near the ovary, a sharp “barb-like” pain felt in the rectum (especially with bowel movements), or a palpable, tender mass behind the uterus felt by your doctor.

 The definitive diagnosis of endometriosis can only be made by visualizing the pelvic cavity through a laparoscopy or laparotomy.
-Until that is done the differential diagnosis includes endometriosis, acute salpingitis, pelvic inflammatory disease, hemorrhagic corpus luteum, ectopic pregnancy, and a benign/malignant ovarian neoplasm.
+Until that is done the differential diagnosis includes endometriosis, pelvic infections, ovarian cysts, and a malignant ovarian neoplasm.

-During surgery the endometriosis should be staged.
+During surgery, the endometriosis should be staged.
 Staging means determining how much and how bad the endometriosis is.
-This is done on the basis of the total size of the lesions, the tissue they are implanted on, and whether or not there are any adhesions present.
+This is done on the basis of the total size of the lesions, the tissue they are implanted on, and whether or not there is any adhesions present.

 Lesion appearance: “Blueberry” lesions are relatively young; brown or chocolate lesions are older; white/fibrotic lesions are older still.